Livestock News

 Modern feasibility of such operations has diminished due to increased urbanization and public resistance to radiation-related programs.

 “You can imagine the outcry today if planes were dropping boxes with radiation symbols over populated areas,” Thrasher noted.
-“While the technique was highly effective, logistical and public relations challenges would make it much harder to implement today.”
+“While the technique was highly effective, the logistical and public relations challenges would make it much harder to implement today.”

 In 1993, Mexico recorded the era’s last screwworm outbreak.